pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 All data must be encrypted at rest.
 The Tanzu Application Platform runs on Kubernetes and verifies the default storage class configured on the Kubernetes cluster.
-If you require Encryption of Data at Rest (DARE), you must provide a Persistent Volume Provisioner that supports encryption to the Kubernetes infrastructure.
+If you require Encryption of Data at Rest (DARE), you must provide a PersistentVolume Provisioner that supports encryption to the Kubernetes infrastructure.

-- Persistent Volume claim encryption
+- PersistentVolume claim encryption
 - Data at rest must be encrypted.

 ### <a id="ports-protocols"></a> Ports and Protocols